CanobbioE/hugo-blog/content/posts/redis-as-distributed-lock/redis-as-distributed-lock.md

 That's it: we now have a distributed lock, there's nothing that can stop us!
 Unless...

 # Namespaces
-We might want to go the extra mile and use namespaces to further prevent collisions, this change is pretty straight forward, we just need to wrap our `RedisLock` and prefix each key with the namespace:
+We might want to go the extra mile and use namespaces to further prevent collisions.
+This change is pretty straight forward, we just need to wrap our `RedisLock` and prefix each key with the namespace:
 ```golang
 package lock